PrototypeS1/PrototypeS1_YoutubePlaylistDownloader/README.md

 - `yt-dlp`: A command-line program to download videos from YouTube and other sites.
 - `ffmpeg`: A complete, cross-platform solution to record, convert, and stream audio and video.
+- **`pytube`**: A lightweight, Python library for downloading YouTube videos.
+It simplifies video and playlist downloading with Pythonic interfaces.